-- Councils can now apply up to a 50% additional levy (called an Empty Homes Premium) to properties which have been unoccupied for longer than two years.
-These properties will in future pay 150% council tax (the full charge plus 50%) until reoccupied.
+- From 01/04/2013 - 31/03/2019 the council applied a 50% additional levy (called an Empty Homes Premium) on properties which had been unoccupied for longer than two years.

-Hertsmere Borough Council resolved to:
+We resolved to:

-- Award a discretionary discount of 50% for up to 12 months for a property which requires, or is undergoing, major structural repair or alteration to render it habitable (Council Tax Exemption Class A prior to 1 April 2013).
+- Award a discretionary discount of 50% for up to 12 months for a property which requires, or is undergoing, major structural repair or alteration to render it habitable (Council Tax Exemption Class A prior to April 2013).

 - Award a discretionary discount of 100% for up to two months after a property becomes unoccupied and unfurnished.
 Six week occupancy / furnished periods are ignored.
-(Council Tax Exemption Class C prior to 1 April 2013).
+(Council Tax Exemption Class C prior to April 2013).

-- Apply the 50% additional levy to properties which have been unoccupied for longer than two years.
+- From 01/04/2013 to 31/03/19 apply the 50% additional levy to properties which have been unoccupied for longer than two years.